FMJS/EMME/README.rst

 To start playing with the tool, you can run:

 1) cd ext_tools && bash get_CVC4.sh && cd .. (to install the CVC4 SMT solver.
-See http://cvc4.cs.stanford.edu/ for LICENSE and additional informations)
+See http://cvc4.cs.stanford.edu/ for licensing and additional informations)

 2) cd ext_tools && bash get_v8.sh && cd .. (to install V8 JS engine.
-See https://developers.google.com/v8/ for LICENSE and additional informations)
+See https://developers.google.com/v8/ for licensing and additional informations)

 3) make (to install python dependencies)